andrew/ultimate-awesome/README.md

 - [awesome-temporal-action-segmentation](https://github.com/nus-cvml/awesome-temporal-action-segmentation) - A curated list of awesome temporal action segmentation resources. .
 - [Awesome-Video-Captioning](https://github.com/tgc1997/Awesome-Video-Captioning) - A curated list of research papers in Video Captioning.
 - [awesome-turso](https://github.com/tursodatabase/awesome-turso) - Awesome list about everything related to Turso.
-- [awesome-thai-dev](https://github.com/unnawut/awesome-thai-dev) - A curated list of awesome technical libraries/articles/resources in Thai.
 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
-- [awesome-ml-blogs](https://github.com/antoinebrl/awesome-ml-blogs) - Curated list of technical blogs on machine learning · AI/ML/DL/CV/NLP/MLOps.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
 - [awesome-rethinkdb](https://github.com/joshwiens/awesome-rethinkdb) - A curated list of awesome RethinkDB resources, libraries, tools and applications.
 - [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.
 - [awesome-courses](https://github.com/techdiary-dev/awesome-courses) - এই awesome তালিকায় আপনি পেয়ে যাবেন পৃথিবীর সেরা কোর্স লিস্ট গুলো আপনার পছন্দ অনুযায়ী টেকনোলজি হিসেবে। অথবা আপ্নিও শেয়ার করতে পারেন আপনার দেখা বেস্ট কোর্সটিকে এখানে। .
 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
+- [awesome-design-language-system](https://github.com/DragorWW/awesome-design-language-system) - List of awesome resources about digital design system.
+- [awesome-switch-homebrew](https://github.com/FeralAI/awesome-switch-homebrew) - A curated collection of awesome things related to Nintendo Switch hacking and homebrew.
 - [awesome-blockchain](https://github.com/hitripod/awesome-blockchain) - Curated list of blockchain, Awesome Awesomeness.
 - [awesome-hacktoberfest](https://github.com/mattjegan/awesome-hacktoberfest) - An Awesome List of Awesome Hacktoberfest-Related Projects.
 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.